 Draw on a heart “kiss” with a Sharpie.
-Use bakeable clay from Dollar Tree, or purchase it with a coupon at Michaels, and sculpt a crown for your frog prince.
+Use bakeable clay from Michaels and sculpt a crown for your frog prince.
 Bake the clay to harden it.
 Once the crown has cooled, attach it to your frog with hot glue.

-Fill your shatterproof craft jar, found in the Dollar Tree Valentine’s Day section, with sequins and Valentine’s Day confetti.
-To give my frog a little more height in the jar I used a second block of bakeable clay formed to fit inside the lid of my jar, then baked it.
+Fill your shatterproof craft jar with sequins and Valentine’s Day confetti.
+To give my frog a little more height in the jar, I used a second block of bakeable clay formed to fit inside the lid of my jar, then baked it.
 With hot glue, attach the clay to the lid and the frog to the clay.

 Insert your frog and secure the lid.
 To prevent kids from opening the jar and making a confetti mess, add a few drops of super glue to the lid.

-4. Make DIY Valentine’s Day gifts with dinosaur toys and a free printable.
+4. Make Dollar Tree DIY Valentines with dinosaur toys and a free printable.

-Use string to attach dollar store dinosaurs or erasers to the free printable provided below.
+Use string to attach dinosaur erasers to the free printable provided below.